pivpn/pivpn/README.md

 Contributions can come in all kinds of different ways!
 You don't need to be a developer to help out.

 * Please check the current [issues](https://github.com/pivpn/pivpn/issues) and [discussions](https://github.com/pivpn/pivpn/discussions).
 Maybe there is something you can help with
 * [Documentation](https://github.com/pivpn/docs)!
 Documentation is never good enough!
-There is always something missing, or typos, or better English!
+There is always something missing, whether it's typos or better English!
 * Our [website](https://pivpn.io) is also Open Source. feel free to suggest any changes or improvements [here](https://github.com/pivpn/pivpn.io)
 * Testing!!!
 Run pivpn in different ways, different systems, different configurations!
 Let us know if you find something!
 * Assisting other users in any of our official channels is also very welcomed